surkannan/mock-api-server/USERGUIDE.md

     ```
     This runs both the UI (Vite) and the mock server together.
 Open the UI and configure your mocks.
 2.  **Choose how to apply mocks:**
-    -   **Option A – Sync to Server:** Use the UI controls to "Sync to Server" (pushes mocks into memory) or "Sync & Persist" (also writes to the config file on disk on the server).
+    -   **Option A – Sync:** Use the UI "Sync" button to push mocks to the running server and persist them to its config file on disk.
+        -   Use the dropdown ▾ next to Sync to choose **Sync (memory only)** if you don't want to persist.
     -   **Option B – Export File:** Click "Export" to download `mocks-config.json` and place it next to `server.cjs`.
 Then either run `npm run dev:server` or `node server.cjs --config mocks-config.json`.
 3.  **Connect:** The server is available at `http://localhost:4000`.
 Point your applications to this address.
 You can reload the server from file via the UI or `POST /__reload`.